 Make it a practice to compliment your child more for their talents and to lovingly criticize or correct them for their mistakes.

 Encourage your child to use their talents to help others.

 Look for opportunities to make work or chores enjoyable.

-Ask your child what they want to do as a future career.
-Ask them if they would like to visit or interview those who are already performing that kind of work.
+Ask your child what they want to do as a job later in life; ask if your child wants to visit or interview those who are already performing that kind of work.